d8aRay/LiveMas/README.md

     -add product categories
     -    allow user to prioritize categories and set category dependent item limits -add tax dictionary and allow user to input state for tax accuracy.

+##live_mas - solver.xlsx
+live_mas - solver.xlsx is an excel implementation of the optimization